Dedekind Zeta motives for totally real fields: Introduction

-Secondly, in the paper \cite{Go1}, Goncharov generalized these constructions for any discrete torsion-free group $\Gamma$ of finite covolume acting on hyperbolic $n$-space $\Hyp^n$, for $n=2m-1$ odd.
+Secondly, in \cite{Go1}, Goncharov generalized these constructions for any discrete torsion-free group $\Gamma$ of finite covolume acting on hyperbolic $n$-space $\Hyp^n$, for $n=2m-1$ odd.
 For any such manifold $M=\Hyp^n/\Gamma$, he constructed an element

 such that the volume of $M$ is given by the regulator map on $\xi_M$.
 In fact, he gave two such constructions, but it is the motivic version which is of interest here.
-The main idea is that a finite geodesic simplex in hyperbolic space defines a mixed Tate motive.
-By triangulating the manifold $M$, and combining the motives of each simplex, one obtains a total motive for $M$.
-If $M$ is non-compact, he uses the Sah isomorphism to replace the original triangulation with an equivalent, finite one.
-He then proves that the motive of $M$ is an extension of $\Q(0)$ by $\Q(n)$, and identifies the group of such extensions with $K_{2n-1}(\overline{\Q})\otimes \Q$.
-The proof of this fact is analytic: it uses the fact that angles around faces in a triangulation sum to multiples of $2\pi$, and uses the full faithfullness of the Hodge realization.
+The main idea is that a finite geodesic simplex in hyperbolic space (with algebraic vertices) defines a mixed Tate motive in the sense of \cite{DG}.
+By triangulating the manifold $M$, and combining the motives of each simplex, one obtains a total motive for $M$, which is non-trivial if $n$ is odd.
+He then proves that the motive of $M$ is an extension of $\Q(0)$ by $\Q(m)$, and identifies the group of such extensions in the category $MT(\overline{\Q})$ of mixed Tate motives over $\overline{\Q}$ with $K_{2m-1}(\overline{\Q})\otimes \Q$ (see below).
+The proof of this fact is analytic: it uses the fact that (solid) angles around faces in a triangulation sum to multiples of $2\pi$, and uses the full faithfullness of the Hodge realization for mixed Tate motives over $\overline{\Q}$ (\cite{DG}, \S2.13).

 In this paper, we give a common generalization of both Zagier and Goncharov's results.
-Firstly, we give a complete list of arithmetic groups acting on products of hyperbolic spaces $\Hyp^{n_1}\times \ldots \times \Hyp^{n_N}$, and compute their covolumes, up to a rational multiple, in terms of zeta and $L$-functions.
-This uses well-known Tamagawa number arguments.
-Next, we show that any complete product-hyperbolic manifold $M$ of finite volume admits a triangulation using products of geodesic simplices, and use this to construct a well-defined mixed Tate motive $\mot(M)$.
-In the case $N=1$ when there is a single hyperbolic component, our construction is different from Goncharov's in the non-compact case and avoids the use of the Sah isomorphism for hyperbolic scissors-congruence groups.
+First we list the arithmetic groups which act on products of hyperbolic spaces $\Hyp^{n_1}\times \ldots \times \Hyp^{n_N}$, and give their covolumes, up to a rational multiple, in terms of zeta functions using well-known Tamagawa number arguments \cite{On1}.
+Next, we show that any such complete `product-hyperbolic' manifold $M$ of finite volume admits a triangulation using products of geodesic simplices, and use this to construct a well-defined mixed Tate motive $\mot(M)$.
+In the case when $N=1$, and $M$ is non-compact, our construction differs from Goncharov's.
 We then prove that